 Algorithms and decomposition approaches for large-scale problems (e.g., Benders decomposition algorithms, column generation, branch-and-cut, branch-and-price)

-Integrated supply chain planning (e.g., production-distribution, supply chain network inventory optimization, material requirement planning-MRP, distribution resource planning-DRP)
+Integrated and end-to-end supply chain planning (e.g., production-distribution, supply chain network inventory optimization, material requirement planning-MRP, distribution resource planning-DRP)

 Applications in supply chain network design, logistics, transportation, retails, public transportation, etc.